-That being said, Hargreaves Lansdown provides excellent customer service, an easy-to-use digital platform available on the web and as an app, and a wide range of investment choices as well as an excellent savings account.
-It’s suitable for clients who are just starting out in managing their investment and retirement products and who benefit from both introductory guides to their products and a simple, clean layout that makes setting up an account so easy that you can do it in 10 minutes.
+That being said, Hargreaves Lansdown provides excellent customer service, an easy-to-use digital platform available on the web and as an app, a wide range of investment choices, as well as an excellent savings account.
+It’s suitable for clients who are just starting out in managing their investment and retirement products and who benefit from both introductory guides to their products and a simple, clean, user-friendly layout that makes setting up an account so easy that you can do it in 10 minutes.

-The access to live financial advisors is also a benefit.
-Although you will pay more in fees compared to competing providers, it does open up an opportunity to access services previously restricted to those with larger accounts.
+Access to live financial advisors is also a benefit.
+Although you will pay more in trading fees compared to competing providers, it does open up an opportunity to access services previously restricted to those with larger investment accounts.

 Despite fee slashing over the past five years, both the Hargreaves Lansdown ISA and SIPP are expensive for those with larger portfolios because of the tiered structure.
-However, Hargreaves Lansdown is a UK market leader for a reason and the peace of mind of managing your investments with the largest platform in the UK who offer all the investment products you could ever need is priceless.
+However, Hargreaves Lansdown is a UK market leader for a reason, and the peace of mind of managing your investments with the largest platform in the UK that offers all the investment opportunities you could ever need is priceless.